How to talk to your cat

 First of all, cats learn through experience.
 For instance, if you feed your cat every time he starts yowling and complaining, it becomes a learned behavior – he’ll continue his yowling, thinking that it’s the proper way to signal hunger or thirst.
 With this in mind, it’s important to always punish the bad behavior and reward the good.

 Second, always talk to your cat.
 You may feel a little silly at first, but there’s no doubt that cats can recognize and register the pitch, tone, and sound of your voice.
-As well as the emphasis, and even certain words.
+As well as the emphasis, and even certain words, they then take this information and translate it into their own cat language.
 When you want to discourage bad behavior, pick a word or a sentence and keep repeating it to your cat.
 Your cat will eventually realize that he’s done something wrong.
 Conversely, when you want to reward good behavior, pick another word and repeat it in the same manner.

 Third, remember that cats can become agitated and aggressive in response to serious stress or changes in their environment.
 If your cat has suddenly become irritable when before he was agreeable and good-natured, it may be due to recent upheaval.
 This can be brought on by something as obvious as the introduction of a new pet or as simple as moving your cat’s litter box.